Latest News

 Asian stocks fall; yen rises as Ueda's comments raise rate hike expectations

-Stocks fell on Monday, after a strong November.
+Stocks dropped on Monday, after a strong November.
 A bout of risk-aversion gripped the markets as optimism about U.S. interest rate cuts remained unchanged.
-The yen strengthened as investors considered the possibility of a rate increase as early as this month.
+The beaten-down Japanese yen strengthened and government bond yields soared to their highest level since 2008.

-His comments boosted the yen and pushed down the Nikkei by more than 1,5%.
-Japanese government bond yields also reached their highest level in 17 years.
+Ueda’s comments strengthened yen and pushed Nikkei index down by about 2%.
+Japanese government bond yields reached their highest level in 17 years.

-The yield on the two-year JGB, which is most sensitive to BOJ policy rates, increased by 2 basis points, to 1.01%.
-This was its highest level since June 2008.
+The yield on two-year JGBs, which is the most sensitive to BOJ policy rates, increased 3 basis points, to 1.02%.
+Meanwhile, the yield on ten-year JGBs rose by 7 bps, to 1.87%.
+Both yields reached their highest levels since June 2008.

-Matt Simpson, senior analyst at StoneX, in Brisbane, says that if incoming data signals a slowdown, but not a recession, then the sentiment will probably remain positive, even if the U.S. Dollar weakens, as it usually does during this time of the year.
+Matt Simpson, senior analyst at StoneX, in Brisbane, says that if the data indicate a slowdown, but not a recession, then the sentiment will probably remain positive, even if the U.S. Dollar weakens, as it usually does during this time of the year.

 The dollar index (which measures the U.S. Dollar against six rival currencies) was 99.414, which is little changed from the previous day.
 The index is down 8% for the year, with most of the losses occurring in the first half.